datnguye/dbt-resto/README.md

 ### get_base_times ([source](/macros/sql/datetime/get_base_times.sql))
   Prepare the select statement of the datetime values in each level = hour, minute.

+  NOTE: It can genrate per second level but NOT recommend to do so.

   Usage:
   ```sql
   with base_times as (